MohammadForouhesh/tracking-policy-agendas/README.md

 * #### Main Problem: <a name="tpa_main"></a>
     <div style="text-align: justify"> Is it possible to accurately analyse the temporal evolution of political orientation on salient issues by applying natural language processing techniques on users tweets? </div>

-    <div style="text-align: justify"> The issues of concern in this paper are <b> immigration</b>, and <b>climate change</b>.  </div>
+    <div style="text-align: justify"> The issues of concern in this project are <b> immigration</b>, and <b>climate change</b>.  </div>
 * #### Illustrative Example: <a name="tpa_example"></a>
-    <div style="text-align: justify"> Given a tweet about immigration policy, they first encode it using word2vec enhanced dictionary, then its exclusiveness or inclusiveness can be detected using a classifier.
+    <div style="text-align: justify"> Given a tweet about immigration policy, we first encode it using word2vec enhanced dictionary, then its exclusiveness or inclusiveness can be detected using a classifier.
 Furthermore these results can be disaggregated to see whether it was posted from a Republican or a Democrat.  </div>
 * #### I/O: <a name="tpa_io"></a>
   * Input: Tweets (textual modality)
   * Output: Predicted stance on the salient political issue